 As mentioned in my previous post of Day Hike to Mirador Last Torres in Torres del Paine, Patagonia is a region that spans over both Chile and Argentina in the southern tip of the South America continent.
-The Chilean part is famous for the Torres del Paine National Park (the W Trek or O Trek) whereas the Argentine Patagonia is famous for hiking near El Chalten as well as Glacier Perito Moreno near El Calafate (more on that in a later post).
+The Chilean part is famous for the Torres del Paine National Park (the W Trek or O Trek) whereas Patagonia Argentina is famous for hiking near El Chalten as well as Glacier Perito Moreno near El Calafate in the Los Glaciares National Park (more on that in a later post).

-How To Get To El Chalten and the Laguna de Los Tres Trail Head
+How To Get To El Chalten

 If you are a Patagonia backpacker on a strict budget, you can bike from El Calafate to El Chalten on Ruta 40.
 We actually saw some people do that on bicycles/motorcycles.
 I’m not sure how long it takes though.

-Where To Stay For the Fitz Roy Laguna de Los Tres hike
+Where To Stay For the Fitz Roy (Laguna de Los Tres) Hike

 There are generally two options for accommodation for the Fitz Roy hike: camping or hostels and hotels.